-- Use a mix of question types in your interactive quizzes such as hotspot, multiple-choice, fill-in-the-blanks, matching, and more.
+- Use a mix of question types in your interactive quizzes, such as hotspot, drag-and-drop, multiple-choice, fill-in-the-blanks, matching, and more.

 - Add a video & audio track to your quiz questions to increase learner engagement with formative assessments and improve learning outcomes.

-- Add images & videos to quiz questions & answers: Create identification questions and boost recall ability.
+- Add images and videos to quiz questions & answers.

-Here’s an example of an image-based quiz being used to improve language skills:
+Here’s an example of an image-based quiz for improving language skills:

 Related Read: How to Create a Learning Style Quiz

-In this section, you’ll get an overview of the steps you must follow to create an engaging quiz for learning.
+In this section, you’ll get an overview of the steps you need to follow to create an interactive quiz for students or employees.